Skip to navigation Skip to content

 • No rail service exists

-As there is no rail service and the bus takes more than 18 hours, the appropriate mode of transport is via an economy airfare.
-An economy airfare quote is obtained from TMC for $470.
+As there is no rail service and the bus journey takes more than 18 hours, the appropriate mode of transport is via an economy airfare.
+Checks of airline websites found that the cheapest fully flexible economy airfare would cost $470.

-Nellie is eligible for reimbursement of Fares Allowance for the cost of the bus ticket paid - $145.
-Even though an airfare is the appropriate mode of transport, for journeys taken on an inappropriate mode of transport, the cheaper of the quoted cost or the actual cost paid by the customer is reimbursed.
+Nellie is eligible for reimbursement of Fares Allowance for the cost of the bus ticket paid, even though an airfare is the appropriate mode of transport.
+For journeys taken on an inappropriate mode of transport, the cheaper cost is reimbursed.

 4